Panasonic G5 vs GM1

 Both the G5 and the GM1 have been discontinued, but can regularly be found used on eBay.
 The G5 was replaced by the Panasonic G6, while the GM1 was followed by the Panasonic GM5.

-Review summary: Panasonic G5 vs Panasonic GM1
+Review summary: Panasonic G5 vs GM1

 So what is the bottom line?
 Which of the two cameras – the Panasonic G5 or the Panasonic GM1 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

-Arguments in favor of the Panasonic Lumix DMC-G5:
+Reasons to prefer the Panasonic Lumix DMC-G5:

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).